 To ensure that Southern firebrands did not take his warning this warning as an idle threat, Jackson sent General Winfield Scott to Charleston to take charge of federal troops garrisoned in South Carolina.
 Jackson also moved the U. S. Customs Office in Charleston to Castle Pinckney in Charleston Harbor, and he dispatched seven naval vessels to safeguard that facility.

-South Carolina Answers
+South Carolina Threatens to Secede

 President Jackson’s proclamation prompted the South Carolina legislature to approve a response on December 20, 1833.
 The fifth of eleven resolutions specified in the response reaffirmed the state’s position: